Surfers Paradise, Queensland: Transport

-The precinct is serviced by two modes of public transport which are Surfside Buslines and the G:Link light rail service.
-Surfside Buslines operates several bus routes which connect the suburb with the western parts of the city.
+The precinct is serviced by two modes of public transport which are Kinetic Gold Coast's bus services and the G:link light rail service.
+Kinetic operates several bus routes which connect the suburb with the western parts of the city.
 The G:link runs in a north–south direction.

 G:link

-The G:Link light rail system has five stations through the precinct.
+The G:link light rail system has five stations through the precinct.

 Northcliffe station lies on the southern end of Surfers Paradise Boulevard, near the intersection of the Gold Coast Highway.
 The station services Northcliffe Surf Lifesaving Club and the Northcliffe Beach.
 Surfers Paradise station is located on Surfers Paradise Boulevard between Clifford Street and Hamilton Avenue.
 Notably, it is the closest station to the Q1.
 Cavill Avenue station lies on Surfers Paradise Boulevard between Cavill Avenue and Elkhorn Avenue.
 It is the closest station to Cavill Avenue, considered to be the heart of the precinct.
 Cypress Avenue station lies on Surfers Paradise Boulevard between Cypress Avenue and Palm Avenue.
 It is the closest station to Funtime amusement park.
 The station provides bus connections to Nerang railway station.
 Surfers Paradise North station is located on the north side of the intersection of Surfers Paradise Boulevard and Ocean Avenue.